djc/askama/book/src/filters.md

 ## Custom Filters
 [#custom-filters]: #custom-filters

 To define your own filters, simply have a module named `filters` in scope of the context deriving a `Template` impl and define the filters as functions within this module.
-The functions must have at least one argument and the return type must be `::askama::Result<T>` where `T` is some type that implements `Display`.
+The functions must have at least one argument and the return type must be `::askama::Result<T>`.
+Although there are no restrictions on `T` for a single filter, the final result of a chain of filters must implement `Display`.

 The arguments to the filters are passed as follows.
 The first argument corresponds to the expression they are applied to.
 Subsequent arguments, if any, must be given directly when calling the filter.
-The first argument <em>may</em> be passed as reference whenever Askama can not determine that it can be passed directly.
-If you want a filter to accept a first argument with or without reference, you may use traits to bound the argument.
+The first argument may or may not be a reference, depending on the context in which the filter is called.
+To abstract over ownership, consider defining your argument as a trait bound.
 For example, the `trim` built-in filter accepts any value implementing `Display`.
-Its signature is similar to `fn trim<T: fmt::Display>(s: T) -> ::askama::Result<String>`.
+Its signature is similar to `fn trim(s: impl std::fmt::Display) -> ::askama::Result<String>`.

 Note that built-in filters have preference over custom filters, so, in case of name collision, the built-in filter is applied.